adiren7/Toxic_Comments_Detector_App/README.md

 # Toxic Comments Detection App

 Welcome to the Toxic Comments Detection App!
-This project utilizes web scraping techniques to gather data from the YouTube platform, employs cutting-edge machine learning models based on BERT and LSTM models, and finally deploys it into an accessible application using Gradio.
+This project utilizes web scraping techniques to gather data from the YouTube platform, employs cutting-edge deep learning models based on BERT and LSTM models, and finally deploys it into an accessible application using Gradio.

 ## Overview